eclipse-zenoh/roadmap/rfcs/ALL/Connectivity Status and Events.md

 ## Using the `QueryingSubscriber`

-When accessing connectivity events by declaring a `Subscriber`, it may happen that some *transport sessions* and *transport links* were openned before the `Subscriber` declaration.
-In order to access connectivity events that occured before the `Subscriber` declaration as well as future connectivity events, a `zenoh-ext` `QueryingSubscriber` can be used.
+When accessing connectivity events by declaring a `Subscriber`, it may happen that some *transport sessions* and *transport links* were opened before the `Subscriber` declaration.
+In order to access connectivity events that occurred before the `Subscriber` declaration as well as future connectivity events, a `zenoh-ext` `QueryingSubscriber` can be used.

 ## Example